Robbie Keane: ATK

 On 4 August 2017, Keane signed for Indian Super League team ATK joining former teammate Teddy Sheringham, the team's head coach.
 He said that the opportunity to play in a new league appealed to him.
 He was assigned the number 10 jersey and appointed as the club captain.
 However, he suffered an achilles injury during a pre-season training camp in Dubai and had to return home for treatment, ruling him out of action until December.
 Spanish defender Jordi was appointed as the captain in his absence.
 On 7 December, he made his first-team debut, coming on as a 61st-minute substitute in a 3–2 defeat against Chennaiyin.
-On 23 December, he scored his first goal in a 1–0 victory against Delhi Dynamos.
+On 23 December, he scored his first goal in a 1–0 victory against the Delhi Dynamos.

 Keane was appointed player-manager of ATK in March 2018 after Sheringham and his replacement Ashley Westwood were sacked with ATK finishing outside the play-offs.
 He scored the only goal in a 1–0 win over NorthEast United on his managerial debut, enough to save them from last place.
 After contesting the final three matches as player-manager, Keane decided to leave the club at the end of the season and stated he would be taking time out to consider his options.
 He officially announced his retirement on 28 November 2018.